Soho House targets over $3 bln valuation in U.S. IPO | Business

 The Soho House private members club said on Tuesday it plans to raise as much as $480 million through a U.S. initial public offering (IPO), targeting a valuation of about $3.21 billion.

-Soho House plans to sell 30 million shares of its Class A common stock priced between $14 and $16 apiece on the New York Stock Exchange.
+The 26-year-old club began as a meeting place for creative people and now has more than 119,000 members across spaces such as the Soho Houses in Amsterdam, Tel Aviv and Mumbai, The Ned in London and the Scorpios Beach Club in Mykonos.
+The company, which has filed under the name Membership Collective Group Inc, plans to sell 30 million shares of its Class A common stock priced between $14 and $16 apiece on the New York Stock Exchange.
 It has applied to list its shares under the symbol "MCG".

-The company, which has filed under the name Membership Collective Group Inc, began operating as Soho House in 1995 and now has members across physical and digital spaces, including Soho Houses, The Ned in London and Scorpios Beach Club in Mykonos.
+Soho House will continue to open Houses across Europe, the Americas, Asia and Africa, and launch new kinds of membership, Founder and Chief Executive Officer Nick Jones said in a filing.
+Soho House said it had over 59,000 applicants on a waitlist at the end of May and that it was able to achieve membership retention of 92% in fiscal 2020 despite the closure of its physical sites due to the COVID-19 pandemic.

+The club has never been profitable and reported a net loss of $93 million in the first quarter of 2021 on total revenue of $72 million, the filing showed.
+The group listed COVID-19, Brexit and food price inflation among risk factors in the S-1 registration statement filed last month with the regulators.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)